codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 ---

-You can define global parameters for all the pipelines in the account.
-Users can still override some of these options for individual pipelines.
+You can define global settings for all the pipelines in the account.
+Users can still override some settings for individual pipelines.

-{% include image.html
-lightbox="true"
-file="/images/pipeline/pipeline-settings/pipeline-settings-ui.png"
-url="/images/pipeline/pipeline-settings/pipeline-settings-ui.png"
-alt="Pipeline settings"
-caption="Pipeline settings"
-max-width="80%"
-%}
+## Access pipeline settings
 1. In the Codefresh UI, on the toolbar, click the **Settings** icon.
 1. From Configuration in the sidebar, select [**Pipeline Settings**](https://g.codefresh.io/account-admin/account-conf/pipeline-settings){:target="\_blank"}.